David Heath (politician): Westminster career

 He unsuccessfully contested Somerton and Frome at the 1992 General Election where he was defeated by the new Conservative MP Mark Robinson by 4,341 votes.
 He was elected to the House of Commons at the 1997 General Election when he ousted Robinson at Somerton and Frome by just 130 votes and remained the MP until standing down in 2015.
 He made his maiden speech on 21 May 1997.

 In Parliament he served on the Foreign Affairs Select Committee for two years from 1997 and at the same time was appointed as a frontbench spokesman on foreign affairs by Paddy Ashdown.
 He became an agriculture, fisheries and food spokesman under the new leadership of Charles Kennedy in 1999.
 Following the 2001 General Election he became a spokesman on work and pensions as well as serving as a member of the Science and Technology Select Committee.
 In 2003 he was appointed party spokesman on home affairs before moving to speak on the office of the Leader of the House of Commons and the Department for Constitutional Affairs in 2005, and then the Ministry of Justice in 2007.
 Heath was also a member of the Select Committee on the Modernisation of the House of Commons from 2005 to 2006.

 Heath ran for the deputy leadership of the Liberal Democrats in 2006 and came third in the first round.

 In March 2008 Heath was one of three Liberal Democrat spokesmen to defy the party whip and vote in favour of a referendum on the Treaty of Lisbon, for which he was sacked from his frontbench role.
 In October 2008 he was given a partial reprieve when he was chosen to lead a Liberal Democrat commission on privacy in the UK, and in January 2009 he was reappointed as spokesman on the office of the Leader of the House of Commons.
 In 2010, he was re-elected as MP for Somerton and Frome.

 He was the vice-chairman of the all party groups on United Nations, Romania and the group on eye health and visual impairment.
 He was also the treasurer of the pharmacy group.

 After over three years of service in the coalition government, Heath was sacked as a minister in a reshuffle and returned to the back benches, making his first appearance as back-bencher on 10 October 2013 during the business statement in which The Leader of the House of Commons, Andrew Lansley paid tribute to him for his service in the Government.
 Later that same week, he announced his intention to step down at the next UK General Election.

-In March 2015, he was appointed to the Privy Council of the United Kingdom and therefore granted the title The Right Honourable.
+In March 2015, he was appointed to the Privy Council and therefore granted the title The Right Honourable.